Act of 18 June 1965 no. 4

 01.10.2015

-§ 22 first paragraph, fifth paragraph first sentence, § 31 first and fifth paragraph, § 31 b first paragraph first sentence, fifth paragraph, § 36 no. 2 letter c, § 38 second paragraph first sentence
+Section 22 first paragraph, fifth paragraph first sentence, Section 31 first and fifth paragraph, Section 31 b first paragraph first sentence, fifth paragraph, Section 36 no. 2 letter c, Section 38 second paragraph first sentence

 01.05.2015

-Chapter V chapter heading, § 36 no. 3 second sentence, new third and fourth sentence, no. 9 new second and third sentence, § 36 a second paragraph, § 36 b, § 37 eighth paragraph new second and third sentence
+Chapter V chapter heading, Section 36 no. 3 second sentence, new third and fourth sentence, no. 9 new second and third sentence, Section 36 a second paragraph, Section 36 b, Section 37 eighth paragraph new second and third sentence

 06.02.2015

-§ 2 third paragraph new third sentence, § 14 third paragraph new second sentence, § 22 third paragraph second sentence, fourth paragraph second sentence, § 22 a third paragraph second sentence, § 31 third paragraph
+Section 2 third paragraph new third sentence, Section 14 third paragraph new second sentence, Section 22 third paragraph second sentence, fourth paragraph second sentence, Section 22 a third paragraph second sentence, Section 31 third paragraph

 01.01.2014

-§ 13 new third paragraph (current third to sixth paragraph become fourth to seventh paragraph)
+Section 13 new third paragraph (current third to sixth paragraph becomes fourth to seventh paragraph)

 21.06.2013